dzhavat/dzhavat.github.io/_posts/2020-01-19-adding-an-rss-feed-to-github-pages.md

 This helps if someone wants to subscribe to my blog using a feed reader, like [Feedly](https://feedly.com).

-* The final step was to make a link to the feed that is accessible from the page.
+* The final step was to make a link to the feed that is accessible from each page.
 In my case this looked like this:

 ```html
 <a class="btn btn-rss" href="/feed.xml" target="_blank">RSS</a>
 ```

 That’s it!
-This took me just a few minutes to figure out and now I have an [RSS feed of my posts](https://dzhavat.github.io/feed.xml).
+This took me just a few minutes to figure this out and now I have an [RSS feed of my posts](https://dzhavat.github.io/feed.xml).
 Subscribe if you want to read them. 😊